The Car Connection Hyundai Venue Overview

 Despite its short frame, the Venue has four doors (five if you count the liftgate), seats for five people, and a small cargo area.
 It's front-wheel drive only, all-wheel drive isn't offered on any model.

 It's a rival for small vehicles such as the Chevy Trax, Ford EcoSport, Honda Fit, Kia Soul, and perhaps the Hyundai Kona.
-The 2020 Venue was unveiled at the 2019 New York International Auto Show and will go on sale in late 2019.

-MORE: Read our 2020 Hyundai Venue preview
+MORE: Read our 2020 Hyundai Venue review

 The new Hyundai Venue